-An IPAM scope represents an independent IP address space.
-You can create different scopes to manage separate IP address spaces for different entities.
-Different scopes can contain overlapping CIDR blocks.
+An IPAM scope defines an independent IP address space.
+Create separate scopes to manage distinct address spaces for different entities — scopes can contain overlapping CIDR blocks without conflict.

 Address planning design